onlinegurucool/onlinegurucool.github.io/tutorial/mysql/how-to-create-referral-code-in-mysql.md

 ```sql
 select rand() * 36
 ```
-this short and simple `select query` will give you random number between 1 to 36. then we are going to use this random number as `start_index` in `substring` function.
+This is very short and simple `select query` will give you random number between 1 to 36. then we are going to use this random number as `start_index` in `substring` function.

 ```sql
 select substring(